the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 On each day of Book Dash, we will hold three 2.5 hour-long development sessions, when hosting virtually each followed by a break or social event.
 When hosting an in-person Book Dash, four 75 minutes long development sessions will be facilitated, each separated by 15 minutes for report out followed by a break.
-Each development session will follow the Pomodoro technique that we also use for the {ref}`coworking calls<coworking-motivation>` using the [browser-based shared (cuckoo) clock](https://cuckoo.team/tw-bookdash) to coordinate the time.
+Each development session will follow the Pomodoro technique that we also use for the {ref}`coworking calls<ch-coworking-motivation>` using the [browser-based shared (cuckoo) clock](https://cuckoo.team/tw-bookdash) to coordinate the time.

 In the opening session of the first day, one of the planning committee members will provide an overview of _The Turing way_ project and the resources that are available for the participants for their book dash contributions.
 Attendees will be then allocated in small groups with their collaborators based on their SMART goals.